 Services & Landowner Assistance

-A variety of services are offered to Kansas landowners through eight district foresters located in Oskaloosa, Paola, Reading, Chanute, Manhattan, Hutchinson, Garden City and Hays.
-These foresters cover large multi-county districts (7 to 23 counties) providing direct assistance to over 300 landowners each year.
+A variety of services are offered to Kansas landowners through eight district foresters located throughout the state.
+These foresters cover large multi-county districts (10 to 23 counties) providing direct assistance to over 300 landowners each year.
 For this reason, foresters must prioritize requests.
 Sometimes it may take several weeks to honor requests but most landowners find the services provided worth the wait.
 Landowners interested in participating in the Rural Forestry Program are encouraged to contact the forester in whose district their land is located.
-District Forester boundary maps and contact information may be obtained by clicking on the Forestry Assistance for Landowners icon to the right.

 Reconnaissance and Inventory